 Now for those of you who don’t like the idea of getting up extra early in the morning to bake a cake for breakfast, you’ll be very glad to know that this cake tastes even better the next day.

-- To the remaining flour mixture, add the baking powder and baking soda.
-Add in the buttermilk, egg, and vanilla.
-Mix everything together using a hand held or stand mixer, since the batter will be very thick, for 2 full minutes or until it is light and smooth.
+To the remaining flour mixture, add the baking powder and baking soda.
+Add the buttermilk, egg, and vanilla.
+Mix everything together using a handheld or stand mixer, since the batter will be very thick, for 2 full minutes or until it is light and smooth.
 Pour the mixture into the prepared pan.

-Adapted from a recipe found on Sally’s Baking Addiction.
-I use a different pan size and adjusted the baking time.
+Adapted from this recipe.
+I used a different pan size and adjusted the baking time.